 So, transform your organization into a fleet of mini-companies: small, agile, self-governing teams.
 Mini-companies in close proximity to the customer, mini-companies that are completely free to intervene if and when they see fit.
 Self-managing, self-organizing, and in extreme cases, maybe even self-governing.
-No need to ask the boss’ permission, instead make your own decisions: for the direct benefit of the customer.
+No need to ask the boss’s permission, instead make your own decisions: for speed and the direct benefit of the customer.
 Only then everyone in your organization has an outward look.

 Only then, is everyone focused on customer-impact.
 Which leads inevitably to success because success follows automatically if you’re the fastest and the best in helping your customers.

 Especially bigger organizations find that hard to do.
 For they’ve been losing sight of their customer for years now.
 They’re focusing on their own organization and their own petty activities all day long.
 Everyone is busy dealing with their own colleagues and people are running from one meeting to the next.